-The Commission also believes improved services can be developed and implemented without the threat of employee layoffs or compromising the quality of services, although certain workforce flexibilities are needed.
-(Options for government employees to telecommute or work four 10-hour days, instead of five eight-hour days, are examples of flexibilities that should be explored, as have been done in other states like Utah.)
-When the parties (labor and management) can commit to a process that allows for innovation, such as the Lean and Kaizen principles successfully being utilized in other states and more recently in Minnesota, positive outcomes are attainable and proven.
+The Commission also believes improved services can be developed and implemented without the threat of layoffs or compromising the quality of services.
+When the parties (labor and management) can commit to a process that allows for innovation, such as the Lean and Kaizen principles being utilized in Ohio for the past 18 years, and more recently in Minnesota, positive outcomes are attainable and proven.

 Lastly, in order to maximize opportunities for innovation, the State of Minnesota will need to restore public citizens' faith in government.
-A recent national Pew Research Center survey revealed that by almost all indicators, the general public is less positive and more critical of government than they have been in decades.51 The Commission believes we need to improve on the "public understanding of the purpose and possibilities of government action - an approach that emphasizes problem-solving, long-term thinking, and a genuine concern for the common good."52
+A recent Pew Research Center survey revealed that by almost all indicators, the general public is less positive and more critical of government than they have been in decades.37 The Commission believes we need to improve on the "public understanding of the purpose and possibilities of government action - an approach that emphasizes problem-solving, long-term thinking, and a genuine concern for the common good."38